cdhigh/KindleEar/docs/English/deployment.md

 sudo docker compose up -d
 ```

-4. If you perfer nginx.
+3.2 If you perfer Nginx.

 ```bash
 mkdir data #for database and logs